-1. To report on the work associated with the Standards Committee during 2015/16 and to set out the future direction which the Committee intends to take during 2016/17.
+1. To inform Council of the work of the Standards Committee during 2015/16 and to set out the future direction which the Committee intends to take during 2016/17.

 Background Information to the Annual Report

 2. Although there is no legislative requirement for Standards Committees to produce an Annual Report, doing so is recognised as good practice.
 Not only does the report publicise the work of the Committee to the wider general public, it is also a means for the Authority itself to monitor the Committee's work.